Dar5han7/XML-Extractor/readme.md

 ## Steps to run the package

-1. Please follow all the steps mentioned in the requirement section.
+1. Please follow all the steps mentioned in the requirements section.
 2. Edit the config.ini based on your requirement.
 Details of each parameter is provided in the file with comments.
 ```
 [DETAILS]